wp-plugins/sell-downloads/readme.txt

 *   Select the type of list: it is possible insert the list of top rated products, the newest or top selling.
 *   Number of products to show: enter the number of products to display in the list.
 *   Number of columns: enter the number of columns.
+(screenshot-7)

 The insertion process generates a shortcode which will be replaced by the list of products when it is displayed on the website.

+The products list, and specific products, can be inserted as widgets on sidebars (screenshot-8)

 **Sales Statistics(premium version)**

 When a sale takes place, a notification email is sent to the shop manager.
 However, sales can also be reviewed in Sales Reports.
-To do this, go to option "Sell Downloads > Sales Reports"(screenshot-6)
+To do this, go to option "Sell Downloads > Sales Reports"(screenshot-9)

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
-It also shows sales' totals for the selected period and the currency of the sales (screenshot-7)
+It also shows sales' totals for the selected period and the currency of the sales (screenshot-10)

 You can delete a sales report from the list of sales.
 This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual purchases.